United States

 Playful and Energetic

-Despite being a refined, elegant-looking cat, the Balinese is athletic and playful.
+Despite its refined appearance, the Balinese is athletic and playful.
 It loves interactive games, jumps and climbs with confidence, and retains a kitten-like energy well into adult life.
 Wand toys, puzzle feeders, and regular play sessions are important for its mental and physical well-being.

 Demanding

 There is no polite way to say this: the Balinese is a demanding cat.
 It wants attention, stimulation, interaction, and response from its owners on a near-constant basis.
-For the right owner — one who genuinely wants a highly interactive, communicative companion — this quality is one of the breed’s greatest appeals.
+For an owner who wants a highly interactive, communicative companion, this quality is one of the breed’s greatest appeals.
 For owners who prefer a more independent cat, it can be exhausting.

 4. Care and Maintenance